MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

     > [!NOTE]
     >  For more information about how to define filters in external content types, see [How to: Define filters for External Item Picker controls](https://go.microsoft.com/fwlink/?linkid=2003559) .

-12. Select **Finish** to accept the operations properties that you configured.
+12. To accept the operations properties that you configured, select **Finish**.
 SharePoint Designer displays the operations as a list of ECT Operations.

 When this step is complete, you are ready to create an External List to use the data from the external source.